sib-swiss/NGS-variants-training/docs/day1/alignment_advanced.md

 During several steps of variant calling `gatk` uses read group information.
 For each read, this gives information on the sequencing platform, the library, the lane and of course the sample.
 Have a look at the description of the different levels of read group information `gatk` uses [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups).

-**Exercise:** The documentation mentions several level of read group fields that are used by `gatk`.
+**Exercise:** The documentation mentions several read group fields that are used by `gatk`.
 Have a look at the `fastq` header.
 Does that give you the information that is required?
 Do we have that information for our sample?
 Can you specify it for our sample?

 !!!
 Hint
     You can have a look at the first few entries in the `fastq` file with: